-This Agreement made and entered into this 2nd day of October, 2009 by and between Bridgestone Americas Tire Operations, LLC, hereinafter sometimes called "BATO" or the "Company," and The United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial and Service Workers International Union, AFL-CIO, CLC, and certain of its Local Unions, hereinafter sometimes called the "Union", parties to the "Agreement of October 2, 2009."
+This Agreement is made and entered into this 8th day of August, 2013 by and between Bridgestone Americas Tire Operations, LLC, hereinafter sometimes called "BATO" or the "Company," and The United Steel, Paper and Forestry, Rubber, Manufacturing, Energy, Allied Industrial and Service Workers International Union, AFL-CIO, CLC, and certain of its Local Unions, hereinafter sometimes called the "Union," parties to the "Agreement of August 8, 2013."
 This Agreement shall become effective upon ratification.